 The trail is perfect for a stroll or a more vigorous hike.
 You can spot several animals on the route.

-There’s also a picnic area to enjoy a meal while taking in the stunning views.
+There’s also a picnic area to enjoy a meal while enjoying the stunning views.

 17. Kenya National Archives